Liongrass/bepsi/README.md

-# Bepsi-pi
+# 21UP

 Bitcoin-only fork of DCTRL's infamous [Bepsi Machine](https://github.com/GitYVR/bepsi-pi)

-Code that lives in the bepsi vending machine that does one thing:
+This code lives in the 21UP vending machine and does one thing:

 - Accept sats, dispense cans